DRJ Glossary of Business Continuity Terms

 Adaptive Business Continuity (Adaptive BC)

-An approach to continuously improve an organization's recovery capabilities, with a focus on the continued delivery of services following an unexpected unavailbility of people and/or resources.
+An approach to continuously improve an organization's recovery capabilities, with a focus on the continued delivery of services following an unexpected unavailability of people and/or resources.
 Adaptive BC is unique in that it focuses on capabilities vs. using the traditional Business Impact Analyses and Risk Assessments.

 Aerosolized